 How AlignCast Generates and Evaluates Forecasting Examples

-AlignCast measures whether models can output calibrated probabilities that code will pass tests, without executing code at inference time.
+AlignCast measures whether models can output calibrated probabilities that an implementation will pass a provided deterministic test suite — without executing the code.
+The prediction target is oracle pass/fail on the provided tests, not semantic correctness independent of those tests.
 This page documents data generation, oracle labeling, split policy, and metrics.

 1. Generation